ghc/ghc/docs/users_guide/profiling.rst

 HPC does not attempt to lock the ``.tix`` file, so multiple concurrently running binaries in the same directory will exhibit a race condition.
-There is no way to change the name of the ``.tix`` file generated, apart from renaming the binary.
+At compile time, there is no way to change the name of the ``.tix`` file generated;
+at runtime, the name of the generated ``.tix`` file can be changed using :envvar:`HPCTIXFILE`; the name of the ``.tix`` file will also change if you rename the binary.
 HPC does not work with GHCi.

 .. _ticky-ticky: